MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/writing-a-bug-check-callback-routine.md

 A <i>KbCallbackDumpIo</i> routine is strongly restricted in the actions it can take.
 For more information, see "Bug Check Callback Routine Restrictions" in this topic.

-## Implementing BugCheckSecondaryDumpDataCallback
+## Implementing KbCallbackSecondaryDumpData

-The system uses <i>BugCheckSecondaryDumpDataCallback</i> routines to poll drivers for crash dump data.
+The system uses <i>KbCallbackSecondaryDumpData</i> routines to poll drivers for crash dump data.

 The system sets the <b>InBuffer</b>, <b>InBufferLength</b>, <b>OutBuffer</b>, and <b>MaximumAllowed</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551879">KBUGCHECK_SECONDARY_DUMP_DATA</a> structure that <i>ReasonSpecificData</i> points to.
 The <b>MaximumAllowed</b> member specifies the maximum amount of dump data the routine can provide.